Cruise Activity Guide / Amber Cove and Puerto Plata

 This page sits just under the broader Puerto Plata cruise port things to do hub.
 That page handles both ports and the full planning surface.
 This page is the fun-intent version specifically for Amber Cove and Puerto Plata.

-Quick picks by fun mood
+Quick picks by day style

 Want the biggest thrill: choose one real excursion and let it be the day.